FAQ About Our Products in Detroit, MI

 Q: What happens if Green Safe products wind up in a landfill?
 Will they still biodegrade?

 Of course, Green Safe recommends that businesses and consumers take an active role in managing their own waste in an earth-friendly way by using our food packaging supplies.
-Detroit, MI, community members can make a difference.
-The process of commercial composting and home composting has come a long way in the past few decades and effective composting units are readily available.
-Furthermore, it is important for businesses and consumers to hold local governments accountable to how waste is handled in your area and help be an agent of change in areas where poor practices are still in place.
+Detroit community members can make a difference.
+The process of commercial composting and home composting has come a long way in the past few decades, and effective composting units are readily available.
+Furthermore, it is important for businesses and consumers to hold local governments accountable to how waste is handled in your area and to help be an agent of change in areas where poor practices are still in place.
+Many can start by simply deciding to purchase biodegradable restaurant supplies for alternatives to what they have now.
 Everyone needs to be a part of the solution.